tylerneylon/video-scripts/learn_lua_in_an_hour/part04.md

-## 4 - Operators & Flexible Assignment
+## 4 - Operators and Flexible Assignment

 Let's talk about operators.